Malith97/ChatbotX/README.md

 ### Web interface

-I just provide a web interface with code. you can change this web interface anytime just changing the code inside template folder.
+I just provide a web interface with code. you can change this web interface anytime just changing the code inside template folder

 ## Run